 Planning applications are public documents and your comments, including personal details, will form part of the planning application file and are available for other people to read.

 We will publish your comments on our website.
 Before we do this we will remove your signature, telephone number and email address.
-Your name and address will not be removed.
+Your name will be removed if it associates you with an address but the address will not be removed.
 It may be possible for others to browse your name and address via online search engines.

-We aim to publish acceptable comments on our website within 10 days of receipt.
+We aim to publish acceptable comments on our website within five working days of receipt.

 Petitions